 Walt Disney alleviates his own films even as he makes them as traumatic as childhood.
 He introduces a dance number to a Grimm fairytale in Snow White and the Seven Dwarfs, or lets Jiminy Cricket whistle through the hardship of living inside Pinocchio, a film tortured with its desire to be happy.
 But there’s something cruelly non-alleviating about the bouncy brightness of Bambi.
 Childhood games lead to survival necessity, friendships turn into the obligation to mate, life creeps towards death and life again.
 The world of Bambi is so passively hostile that sweet things seem like fleeting distractions in a traumatic childhood.
 This could easily be a child’s first encounter with death.

-But since the film is bookended by birth, perhaps the result is finding beauty in that hostility, looking at life as a compilation of hardships and still seeing the joy.
+But since the film is bookended by birth, the result is finding beauty in that hostility, looking at life as a compilation of hardships and still seeing the joy.
 The result, I think, is a little growing up.
 I don’t think even the most passive little viewer will be the same mental age after this 70-minute life cycle.
 The childhood of the animals is so vibrant and springy that even leaving home to find love is a tiny tragedy, abandoning old friends for the sake of physical attraction despite an ill-conceived promise to always stay together.
 Yes, there is the gut-punch involving Bambi’s mother, more powerfully conceived from the eye-level of a child (we aren’t present to see it happen, to get any closure; instead we get only sinking silence and a distant father telling us that nothing will be the same).
 Yet beyond this famous moment (the film doesn’t dwell on it more than an animal would), the whole picture in Bambi is of a world where nice things don’t last.
 Children know that flowers wither in the winter, but perhaps not until Bambi will they realize that mommy and daddy are flowers.
 Or that they are too.